These are a few of my Favorite Things . . .

 Kitchen scale – The scientist in me likes to weigh out ingredients, especially when baking.
 I have an old kitchen scale I got at a kitchen store, but a number of kitchen scales are available online as well.
 This one has great reviews.

 Instant read digital thermometer – Along the same lines as using a kitchen scale, I always use an instant read digital thermometer to check meat when cooking, to check the internal temperature of casseroles to make sure they are warm in the center, to test water temperature when working with yeast, and many other uses.
 I have an original Thermapen and a ThermoPop as well.
-Although I don’t have it myself, this thermometer has amazing reviews and a much lower price point.
+Although I don’t have it myself, this thermometer and this one have amazing reviews at much lower price points.

 Betty Crocker Cookbook (Bridal Edition) – I received this cookbook as a gift from my wedding.
 My mom has the classic Betty Crocker cookbook, and I always loved flipping through it as a kid.
 I wanted one of my own and was so happy to receive this cookbook.
 Filled with kitchen tips and ingredient descriptions, this cookbook is more than just a collection of recipes.
 While I love that my mom’s is a ring-binder style, mine has a satin ribbon placeholder that I really like using.
 I love that the recipes are generally pretty simple and often use common pantry items.
 Anytime I make a pie, I always consult Betty for her filling recipes.
 My mom’s famous Easy Homemade Cream Puffs are also courtesy of Betty (although shocking absent from the Bridal Edition)!